 This single narrative reinforces the idea that Africa is a country and that all 54 countries on the continent can be lumped into one massive stereotype.
 And while of course that may not be the intention, we are teaching children around the world to pity African children, many of whom are absolutely fine and look nothing like the ads we see on TV.

-So by the time children in the west finish college, they can’t wait to go on that 2 week trip to save those poor African children from their distress.
-And what do we see most consistently from gap years, volunteer trips and mission trips?
+So by the time children in the west finish college, they can’t wait to go on that 2 week trip to save those poor African children who would be otherwise lost.
+And what do we see most consistently from gap years, volunteer and mission trips?
 Pictures to reinforce the stereotypes we’ve been fed for years.

 Rarely do we see more positive images emerging from these trips.
 Instead, pictures of overcrowded clinics, shacks and slums are the ones that are shared, perpetuating the poverty stereotype.

 Instead of focusing on the people in need, a common reaction when people return from these trips is to realise “just how lucky they are..”